Win A Family Trip To Celebrate Disney World’s 50th Anniversary

 To find out how to win, tune in to Heart Breakfast With Jamie Theakston and Amanda Holden 6.30am – 10am Monday - Thursday this week.

-Where in Walt Disney World® Resort are we today?
-Today Heart are focusing on Magic Kingdom Park…..
+Where in Walt Disney World are we today?
+Today Heart are focusing on Disney’s Hollywood Studios!

-Cinderella Castle illuminates the park with a dazzling glow that sparkles with pixie dust, special embellishments and shimmering magnificence – the ideal place to take selfies.
+Let your adventure begin on Star Wars Galaxy Edge where you can build your own droid in the industrial depot.

-Enjoy the Thrills of Big Thunder Mountain railroad - and make amazing memories as you watch the parades!
+Live out your own Toy Story – and hop aboard the Slink Dog Dash ride!

 Walt Disney World® Resort is offering you a magical 50th Anniversary Package that includes up to $950 Disney Dining Credit per room and Disney’s 14-Day Ultimate Ticket for the price of Disney’s 7-Day Ultimate Ticket – if you book your stay in a participating Disney Resort hotel for select 2022 arrival dates.